top of page

 1. The Sanctuary of Our Lady of Fátima Portugal

 Fatima is the Sanctuary of Our Lady of Fatima (Santuário de Nossa Senhora de Fátima), one of the most significant pilgrimage places in the Roman Catholic world.
-The Sanctuary is a huge complex, which includes some of the most important religious symbols: the Chapel of the Apparition, the Basilica of Our Lady of the Rosary, and the newly erected Basilica of the Holy Trinity.
+The Sanctuary is a vast complex that includes some of the most significant religious symbols: the Chapel of the Apparition, the Basilica of Our Lady of the Rosary, and the recently constructed Basilica of the Holy Trinity.

 The Chapel of the Apparitions is where the Virgin Mary is said to have appeared to the three shepherds kids in 1917.
 It is a peaceful, religious place that people can visit to pray, meditate and experience the spiritual background of here.
 Its neighbor, the Basilica of Our Lady of the Rosary, is an architectural wonder because the tombs of the shepherd children Francisco, Jacinta, and Lucia reside there and is thus a must visit for any pilgrim.

-The Holy Trinity Basilica is the largest church in the world devoted to the Holy Trinity, built in 2007, though its minimalist design balances the Sanctuary architecture that shows traditional characteristics.
+The Holy Trinity Basilica is the largest church in the world dedicated to the Holy Trinity, built in 2007.
+Although its minimalist design contrasts with the Sanctuary's traditional characteristics, it effectively balances the architecture.

 2. The Chapel of the Apparitions